 Straight razor edges are thicker than disposable blades.
-This gives them incredible power when shaving, but it also makes the importance of preparing your face that much more important.
+This gives them incredible power when shaving, but it also makes the act of preparing your face that much more important.
 Before you get to shaving, there are three main steps to follow.

 Straight razors are made out of very hard steel, in order to get and maintain a smooth shaving edge.
 Because they are ground very thin, the edge can flex and warp when it cuts through hair, dulling the blade.
 In order to keep your blade sharp for as long as possible, a leather strop is used to re-align the edge in between shaves.
 This means that you only have to sharpen your blade on a stone once or twice a year, rather than once or twice a month.